xiangzhennan/shitcode-web/portfolio/Evaluation/README.md

 ```
 Can you manage to finish the whole quiz without any help from developers?
-a.	yes   b. met some problems
+a.yes   b. met some problems
 How do you feel about the quiz process?
-a.	easy to explore  b. not good, sometimes I get lost
+a.easy to explore  b. not good, sometimes I get lost
 How do you feel about the style of the website?
-a.	good  b. ugly
+a.good  b. ugly
 Do you think this website help raise your awareness of the importance of code quality?
-a.	yes    b. no
+a.yes    b. no
 ```